 The revised draft WRMP describes how YW will maintain the balance between water supply and demand over the next 25 years.
-This will be finalised in 2014 following further engagement with Defra.
-The latest version can be found at: www.yorkshirewater.com/our-environment/water-resources/managing-waterresources.aspx
+This has been finalised in 2014 following further engagement with Defra.
+The latest version can be found at:

+www.yorkshirewater.com/our-environment/water-resources/managing-water-resources.aspx